20 Things Singapore Does Better Than Other Countries

 10. Fines

 Singapore is a “fine” city.
 We have a huge list of fines for the most minute situations.
 Playing under the void deck, littering, feeding the birds and the list goes on.
+Did you know that you could get fined for plucking mangoes and jackfruits that don’t belong to you?

 11. Driving

 Despite the exorbitant COE prices, Singaporeans are great lovers for cars.
 The roads are getting busier day by day, and not to forget, our drivers are getting angrier day by day too.
 Let’s think about the peak hours, shall we?
+Drivers, you know what we’re talking about.

 12. Conversations with taxi drivers

-And for those eager to pay sky-high prices for taxi fares, it comes with a sweet price more often than not.
+For those eager to pay sky-high prices for taxi fares, it comes with a sweet price more often than not.
 How many of us can recall an interesting, though slightly annoying, conversation with our fellow taxi drivers?
 It is said that knowledge is for sharing, and our beloved taxi drivers are excellent examples.

 13. Walking